 • Working with dictionaries and lists

-• Creating and using functions with validation
+• Functions with built-in validation

-• Building frequency tables
+• Building frequency tables from raw data

-• Using list comprehensions for filtering
+• List comprehensions for filtering

 • String formatting with .format()